ajan91/PyBer_Analysis/README.md

 Summary DataFrame Image
 ![](Resources/Photo1_2.png)

+The suburban fares start around $1000, which shows a potential growth areas if profit is to be made.
+The rural fares start around $200, which shows inconsistency.
+The urban fares start around $1800, which should consistency.
 Multiple-line chart Image
 ![](Resources/Photo2_2.png)

+This can be further seen by the mean of the three areas.
+With urban areas showing a nice borad range with an appropriat mean of aroun 37.
+The other two areas illustrate that the mean is scewed to the upper range, illustrating inconsistencies with their profitability and growth potential.
 Scatter Plot chart Image
 ![](Resources/Photo6_2.png)

 3. Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.